Matugga: Overview

 Matugga is the starting point of the Matugga-Kapeeka Road, a 42 km tarmacked road connecting the towns of Matugga, Gombe, Semuto, and Kapeeka.
 The highway traverses Wakiso District and Nakaseke District.
 The road was upgraded from gravel to bitumen in 2010 at an estimated cost of US$20 million.
 Sixty-five percent of the funding was provided by the government of Uganda, while 35 percent was provided by the Nordic Development Fund.

-The name Matugga was adopted from Fred Matugga who had a house on a hill in the town in the 1980s.
+The name Matugga was adopted from Fredrick Matugga who had a house on a hill in the town in the 1980s.
 When he died, the hill was named after him.

 Population

 In 2010, the town's population was estimated at 15,000, of whom about 60 percent were children below 18 years.

 Points of interest

 The following points of interest are within the town limits or close to the edges of town: